Lachlan2252/SpotifyAlchemist/README.md

 - "I need epic workout music with heavy bass and high energy"
 - "Make me a nostalgic 90s road trip playlist"
 - "Dark villain origin story vibes with haunting melodies"
+- "Import a Spotify playlist then say: Remove sad songs and make this more upbeat"

 ## Development